Home »

 If you think its 27, then you are tricked by C. All mathematical operations form a hierarchy based on priority which is shown below.
 In the above calculation the multiplication and division parts will be evaluated first and then the addition and subtraction parts.
 This gives an answer of 17.

 According to this table, from the left to right, the operator with higher precedence will get evaluated first.
 If two operators have same precedence, then the one which occurs first from left to right will get evaluated first.
 The parentheses have highest priority, which means expressions inside them are evaluated first.
-Parentheses can contain sub parentheses and the rule follows same for ever operator.
+Parentheses can contain sub parentheses and the rule follows same for every operator.

 Here are a few examples to help you better,